cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 Dear AWS Customer,

-You requested that we alert you when the FORECASTED Cost associated with your Staging EC2 Monthly Budget is greater than $10.00 for the current month.
+You requested that we alert you when the FORECASTED Cost associated with your Development EC2 Monthly Budget is greater than $10.00 for the current month.

 The FORECASTED Cost associated with this budget is $15.00.

 You can find additional details below and by accessing the AWS Budgets dashboard.

-Budget Name: Staging EC2 Monthly Budget
+Budget Name: Development EC2 Monthly Budget
 Budget Type: Cost
 Budgeted Amount: $10.00
 Alert Type: FORECASTED